Tag Archives: Devin Lee Whitmire

 Stewart was taken to the hospital for treatment of non life-threatening injuries.
 When he was released he was sent to jail, where he is being held on suspicion of violating his probation.
 Berkeley police are asking the District Attorney to charge him with several counts of attempted murder against a peace officer. … Continue reading »

-Berkeley police shot and wounded a man Friday night who opened fire on them from an apartment near 8th Street and Delaware.
+Berkeley police shot and wounded a man Friday night who opened fire on them from an apartment near Eighth and Delaware streets.

 It has emerged that the brother of 24-year old Devin Lee Whitmire of Berkeley, who was murdered in south Berkeley on March 29, was with the victim on the night of the killing and he fought with the suspect in the case, 19-year-old Randall Oscar Alston, also of Berkeley, after the slaying and immediately preceding Alston’s arrest.

 Alston was due to be arraigned today in Alameda County Superior Court.

 Court documents show that Whitmire and his brother were on the sidewalk outside Bob’s Liquors and Deli at Sacramento and Oregon streets when they were approached by Alston and a second suspect.
 Whitmire’s brother knew Alston and acknowledged him.
 Alston responded by acknowledging Whitmire’s brother.
 Whitmire’s brother then saw Alston and the second suspect approach Whitmire and saw the second suspect displaying a handgun. … Continue reading »

 After making one arrest related to the March 29 shooting on Oregon and Sacramento streets which took the life of 24-year-old Vallejo resident Devin Lee Whitmire, Berkeley police are looking additional suspects and offering a reward to help find them.